-“There are three things that can really make a candidate stand out on paper,” Makey says, “and they are strong academics, work experience, and tailored answers to our questions.”
-She mentions that while legal work experience is not essential for vac scheme hopefuls, it is a must for direct training contract applicants.
-“We like to see that, at the very least, they've attended firm open days or other non-assessed events – that shows they're committed to a career in the law.”
+“There are four elements to an application that can help a candidate to progress to the interview stage,” Gascoyne says.
+“They are strong academics, evidence of relevant work experience, tailored answers to our questions, and an error-free application form.
+We like to see that, at the very least, candidates attended firm open days or other non-assessed events – that shows they're committed to a career in the law.”

 Interviews and assessments